 Data Visualization Capabilities

 R is better in data visualization as it has a lot of packages which helps in advanced visualization.
 Python has slightly lesser visualization capabilities than R. It gives the programmer the option to use matplotlib (native libraries).

-There is really not much of a difference between python and R. Right now R is more popular but python is slowly getting ahead in the race.
-In few years from now python will be more popular and more used language as compared to R. Python is a general purpose programming language whereas R is more of statistical analysis tool.
-Python is a data analysis tool; it has advanced libraries like Panda, Numpy and Scipy.
-Data scientists spend about 70% of their time in data munging and only 30% time in actual analysis because of which python is a more practical option.
+There is really not much of a difference between python and R. Right now R is more popular but it is slowly getting ahead in the race.
+In a few years from now, python will be more popular and more used language as compared to R. Python is a general-purpose programming language whereas R is more of the statistical analysis tool.
+It is a data analysis tool; it has advanced libraries like Panda, Numpy and Scipy.
+Data scientists spend about 70% of their time in data munging and only 30% time in the actual analysis because of which python is a more practical option.